FLCAC-admin/FLCAC-docs/docs/index.md

 Welcome to the Federal LCA Commons documentation site.
 Here we provide guidance and resources for accessing data from the Federal LCA Commons (www.lcacommons.gov).

-This site is generated with [MyST Markdown](https://mystmd.org/) from content stored on the [FLCAC-Curation GitHub repository](https://github.com/FLCAC-admin/FLCAC-Curation).
+This site is generated with [MyST Markdown](https://mystmd.org/) from content stored on the [FLCAC-docs GitHub repository](https://github.com/FLCAC-admin/FLCAC-docs).

 A table of contents is provided in the left sidebar or on narrow screens can be accessed with the menu icon (three horizontal bars) at the top-left corner.